Abiodun (Oyo ruler)

 Abiodun (reigned c.
-1770–1789) was an 18th-century alaafin, or king, of the Oyo people in what is now Nigeria.
+1770–1789) was an 18th-century Alaafin, or monarch, of the Oyo Empire in West Africa.

 Oyo Empire

 Coming to the throne shortly after the Oyo subjugation of neighboring Dahomey, Abiodun soon found himself embroiled in a civil war over the goals of the newly wealthy state.

 Bashorun Gaha, the empire's prime minister and lord marshal, had used his power to pervert the constitutional terms of abdication in a bid to limit the powers of the Alaafin and gain more political power for himself.
 During Gaha's power play, he had succeeded in removing five corrupt dishonest kings.

 In terms of trade, while Abiodun favored economic expansion for its own sake, his opponents favored using the wealth from Dahomey's tribute to finance further military expansion.
 Abiodun soon proved victorious and pursued a policy of peaceful trade with the European merchants of the coast.
 This course significantly weakened the army, leaving his successor, Awole, facing a number of local revolts.